-Yesterday (Monday 1st of September), a new session of Data Analysis and Statistical Inference, taught by Doctor Mine Çetinkaya-Rundel from Duke university, has started on Coursera.
-Just like with the previous run, all labs take place in DataCamp's interactive learning environment.
+This week a new session of Data Analysis and Statistical Inference, taught by Doctor Mine Çetinkaya-Rundel from Duke university, has started on Coursera.
+Just like with the previous runs, all labs take place in DataCamp’s interactive learning environment.

-The R course Data Analysis and Statistical Inference will teach you how to make use of data in the face of uncertainty.
 Throughout the course, you will learn how to collect, analyze, and use data to make inferences and conclusions about real world phenomena.
 No formal background is required, but mathematical skills are definitely a plus.
+This R course does a great job in teaching you how to make use of data in the face of uncertainty.

-The course makes intensive use of R for its statistical computing; its corresponding interactive exercises, available on DataCamp, were developed in close collaboration with doctor Çetinkaya-Rundel.
+Being R fanatics, its great to see the course makes intensive use of R for its statistical computing.
+To provide a better learning experience, the R course makes use of corresponding interactive exercises hosted on DataCamp (developed together with doctor Çetinkaya-Rundel).
 In sum, this course is perfectly tailored to your needs if you are a starting data scientist and you are looking to expand your basic statistical knowledge.